Abdulsalam101/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 4-listmorefiles file : is a shell script Display current directory contents, including hidden files (starting with .).
 The 5-listfilesdigitonly file: is a shell script Display current directory contents.Long format with user and group IDs displayed numerically And hidden files (starting with .)
 The 6-firstdirectory file : is a shell script Create a script that creates a directory named my_first_directory in the /tmp/ directory.
-The 8-firstdelete file : is a shell script Delete The file betty from /tmp/my_first_directory
+The 8-firstdelete file : is a shell script Delete The file betty from /tmp/my_first_director The 9-firstdirdeletion file : is a shell script that Delete the directory my_first_directory that is in the /tmp directory

 The 12-file_type file : is shell script that  prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.